yuburoll/DASIC/documents/buildGuide.md

 ## (Optional) Soldering the SMD Switch

 The SMD switch is connected to the reset pin.
-For processor boards other than the rp2040, this switch is used to enter DFU mode.
+For processor boards other than the rp2040, this switch is used to enter DFU mode. solder this switch on the back side.

 The method is the same as for SMD diodes.
 Pre-tin one pad at the switch position, then reheat that pad.